soundcloud/roshi/README.md

 each of the supported statsd statistic-types.
 Just call the relevant function on the Statsd object wherever it makes sense in your code.

-Updates are accumulated and sent to the statsd server in batches according to the interval parameter.
-A relatively low interval (1s) is recommended.

 ```go
 sd, err := g2s.NewStatsd("statsd-server:8125", 1*time.Second)
 if err != nil {